sejal2023/E-mart/README.md

 ![E-Mart Banner]![image](https://github.com/user-attachments/assets/fa774ab7-f421-4fea-bb75-c9a66e88ba28)

-## 📌 Project Description
+## Project Description

-e-Mart will be the portal that will allow its valid members to shop various items from different categories.
-Non-Members would be able to view items, its details etc. However, one must be a member before making any purchase.
-Sign-on / Member registration can be done thru the provided link(s) on Home-page.
-The site should have following facilities - Browse thru various categories (thru top menu buttons) Go to specific subcategory (thru expandable links on left panel) Add items in cart On check-out final invoice to be displayed with "Modify" facility Payment thru Credit-card / internet banking On successful payment auto-mail should be sent to customer along with invoice copy.

-### 🔹 **Who Can Use This Platform?**
-- Any registered member with a **credit card** or **internet banking** account.
-- Users can browse items, add them to the cart, and securely complete transactions.

----
+The e-Mart platform is designed to provide a seamless and secure online shopping experience.
+It allows registered members to purchase items from various categories, while non-members can only browse products and view their details.
+Member registration can be completed via links available on the homepage.
+The system is designed to ensure secure transactions using credit cards or internet banking.

-## 🚀 Features
+## Key Features

-### 🔹 **User Management**
+1) User Management :

-✅ Member registration & login
+Member registration and login with secure JWT authentication.

-✅ Secure authentication with JWT
-✅ Password recovery options
+Password recovery options for user convenience.

-### 🔹 **Shopping & Order Management**
+2) Shopping & Cart Management :

-✅ Browse through categories & subcategories
+Browse through different categories using the top menu.

+Navigate to specific subcategories via expandable links on the left panel.

+Add or remove items from the shopping cart.

-✅ Add/remove items from the cart
+Modify items in the cart before checkout.
-✅ Checkout with invoice generation

-### 🔹 **Payment & Transactions**
-✅ Payment via **Credit Card / Internet Banking**
+3) Checkout & Payment :

+Generate a final invoice during checkout with the option to modify items.

+Make secure payments using credit cards or internet banking.

-✅ Automatic email notification with **PDF invoice**
+Receive an automated email notification with a PDF invoice upon successful payment.

-✅ Loyalty points and discount management
+4) Target Users :

+Any registered member with a valid credit card or internet banking account.

 ---